fs-webdev/github-automator/README.md

   - version = the semver version from your package or bower json file of the commit in question *required
   - commit = the commit hash for the release to be tied to. *required
   - description = any string description you want to have for the release
+  - author = name of commit Author to put into the slack channel (defaults to 'Github-Automator')

 ### Notes
 - The version supplied in the POST body needs to match the version in your package/bower json for the commit